Justice-Through-Code/spring_2022/projects/wow/wow.md

 ### Wireframe

--   Export a PDF file from MockFlow containing all of your wireframe pages, then upload this PDF to Canvas.
+-   Export a PDF file from MockFlow containing all of your wireframe pages, then upload this PDF to Courseworks.
 -   Also, please upload the PDF to your group's Google Drive folder, so your TAs and mentors can see it and help with it.

 ### 1-page written proposal

-In addition to the wireframe, your group should submit a written proposal that is 1 page of text or less to Canvas.
+In addition to the wireframe, your group should submit a written proposal that is 1 page of text or less to Courseworks.
 This proposal should contain the following:

 -   **Paragraph(s) 1-2:** A summary of your app's MVP functionality.
 The overall functionality must employ **CRUD** (Create, Read, Update, Delete) operations:
     -   **Create** - The app must allow a user to create items in the database.
 E.g. when a user adds a todo item in the todo app, the todo item is added to the database.